Shubha03/coding-assistant/README.md

 ### ⚙️ **Instsllstion and Startup**
 - Create a virtual environment using: `uv venv` and activate it using `source .venv/bin/activate`
 - Install the dependencies using: `uv pip install -r pyproject.toml`
-- Create a `.env` file and add the variables and their respective values mentioned in the `.sample_env` file
+- Create a `.env` file and add the variables and their respective values

 Now that we are done with all the set-up & installation steps we can start the application using the following command:
   ```bash